West Allis, Wisconsin: History

 The name West Allis derives from Edward P. Allis, whose Edward P. Allis Company was a large Milwaukee-area manufacturing firm in the late 19th century.
 In 1901, the Allis company became Allis-Chalmers.
 In 1902, the company built a large new manufacturing plant west of its existing plant.
 The locale in which the new plant was constructed was at the time called North Greenfield; prior to the 1880s, the area had been called Honey Creek.
 With the building of the western Allis plant, the area was incorporated as the Village of West Allis, and it became the City of West Allis in 1906.

 With the presence of Allis-Chalmers, the largest manufacturer in the area, West Allis became the largest suburb of Milwaukee in the early 20th century.
 After that, West Allis grew quickly.
 Between 1910 and 1930, its population grew fivefold.
 After 1965, the Allis-Chalmers company's fortunes had turned.
 By 1985, Allis-Chalmers' global workforce had shrunk to 13,000 from its peak of 31,000.
 Allis-Chalmers would then declare bankruptcy in 1987, closing their last Milwaukee office in 1999.
-Since then, West Allis has had some success attracting other employers, such as Quad Graphics.

 Geography

 West Allis is located at (43.00, −88.02).
 The upper courses of the Root and Kinnickinnic Rivers flow through the city.

-According to the United States Census Bureau, the city has a total area of 11.41 sqmi, of which, 11.39 sqmi is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 11.41 sqmi, of which 11.39 sqmi is land and 0.02 sqmi is water.